Eastern Ontatio Health Unit / Bureau de santé de l'Ontario

 4. Wash your hands and thoroughly cleanse the bite site with rubbing alcohol and/or soap and water.

-5. If you believe the tick was attached for more than 24 hours, consult your healthcare provider.
+5. If you believe the tick was attached for more than 24 hours, do not delay to consult your health care provider or pharmacist.

-6. Watch for symptoms of Lyme disease, including flu-like symptoms and/or an expanding rash.
-If you have symptoms or just feel unwell in the weeks following a tick bite, seek medical attention and advise your healthcare provider that you have been bitten by a tick.
+6. Watch for symptoms of Lyme disease or other tick-borne diseases, including flu-like symptoms and/or an unusual rash.
+If you have symptoms or just feel unwell in the weeks following a tick bite, seek medical attention and advise your health care provider that you have been bitten by a tick.

 • TOP